xapian/xapian/xapian-core/docs/admin_notes.rst

 database directory, for neatness.
 For example, you might wish to store a list of the prefixes you've applied to terms for specific fields in the database.

-Xapian (with the "quartz" and "flint" backends) doesn't perform any operations which will break this technique, so as long as you don't choose a filename that Xapian uses itself, there should be no problems.
+Xapian's "flint" backend doesn't perform any operations which will break this technique, so as long as you don't choose a filename that Xapian uses itself, there should be no problems.
 However, be aware that new versions of Xapian may use new files in the database directory, and it is